 My current yoga practice consists of a power flow heated vinyasa, meditation, pranayama, and chanting of the Yoga Sutras.
 I enjoy teaching students who are new to the practice and I also enjoy teaching students who want to learn vinyasa flow or are curious about vinyasa flow classes.
 Off the mat, you might find me at a music concert with my husband, camping or hiking, baking sweet vegan treats, or collecting vinyl records.
 I have a true passion for learning and consider myself a lifelong student.
 As a teacher by profession, I get super excited to share new things that I have discovered and I am elated and honored to be able to share the gift of yoga with my future students.

-Katie completed her RYT200 in the fall of 2019 at YogaPod in Gainesville, FL and used her knowledge of yoga to continue growing as an athletic trainer by bringing new insights into rehab for her athletes.
+Katie completed her RYT200 in the fall of 2019 at YogaPod in Gainesville, FL.
+She used her knowledge of yoga to continue growing as an athletic trainer by bringing new insights into rehab for her athletes.
 Her classes focus on body alignment and conscious transitions from one pose to the next.
-She has experience teaching power, vinyasa and hot style yoga as well as high-intensity Pilates style classes.
+She has experience teaching power, vinyasa, and hot-style yoga as well as dynamic Pilates-style classes.